Important Reasons Why Total Home Warranty is a Right Choice

 A total home warranty functions similar to other insurance policies.
 Every year when you want coverage under the plan, you have to pay the yearly premium.
 The plans range from a few hundred dollars to thousand dollars depending upon the home size.
-Typically, a home of 5,000 square feet or less in size is covered under the standard warranty.
+Typically, a home of 5,000 square feet or less is covered under the standard warranty.
 Larger than that, you need to pay for extra coverage.

 Whenever something breaks down in your home, you have to pay a deductible.
 The exact amount of your deductible will change according to the terms of your warranty plan.
 It usually ranges from $50-$130.
-In return, the warranty provider will send a service contractor to make the repairs or replace your appliance if it beyond repairable.
+In return, the warranty provider will send a service contractor to make the repairs or replace your appliance if it is beyond repair.

 b) Moreover, it is a clever money move for individuals who need to plan their financial budgets.
-To avoid a large surprise cost by purchasing a total home warranty plan.
+You can avoid a large surprise cost by purchasing a total home warranty plan.
 You can analyze the costs and benefits by adding the premium costs upfront with a deductible for any repairs, then compare it to the total cost to repair or replace your current appliances under the plan.